wadah-jameel/my-jenkins-app/README.md

 # Jenkins CI/CD Pipeline Guide for Beginners

-I'll walk you through creating a complete Jenkins pipeline that automatically builds, tests, and deploys a simple application when code changes are pushed to Git.
+Creating a complete Jenkins pipeline that automatically builds, tests, and deploys a simple application when code changes are pushed to Git.

 ## Prerequisites